TERRY9728/oop_project/README.md

 ## Task1: Library Management System - Simple Web App

 This is a library management system based on Object-Oriented Programming and minimal full-stack development.
-Functions including books borrowing and returning, searching, and adding and deleting.
+For the readers' functions, including book borrowing and returning, searching, and adding and deleting.
+For the library manager, in addition to the basic borrowing and search functions, they also have the permission to manage the books.

 ### The main conception of OOP:
 #### 1. Classes and Objects
 - `User`: parent of Reader and Librarian.
-- `Reader`: borrowing/returning books and retrieving reader infomation.
+- `Reader`: borrowing/returning books and retrieving reader information.
 - `Book`: title and stock, as well as searching strategies.
-- `Librarian`: adding/deleting books.
+- `Librarian`: adding/deleting books。

 #### 2. Encapsulation
 - Privite attribute and method: `__database_conn` and `__update()`.
 - Public methods: `load_by_title()`, `reduce_stock()`, `login()`, etc..
+- `main.py` and the outside can not change data, but inside needs to verify, search and change the information.

 #### 3. Inheritance
 - `Reader` and `Librarian` inherit `User`.
+And can also add the new method for itself.
+- Improving code reusability and reducing redundancy

 #### 4. Polymorphism
-- `Reader` and `Librarian`: the methods in two classes `is_exist()` and `login()` perform differently.
+- `Reader` and `Librarian`: the methods in the two classes `is_exist()` and `login()` perform differently.

 #### 5. Abstraction
 - `User`: absrtact as `is_exit()` and `login()`, hides details and providing a simple interface
 - `Other new class`: implement `is_exit()` and `login()`

-### Classes and Function
+### Classes and Functions
 - Reader: Manage ID and name, borrow/return methods.
 - Book: Manage book title, author and stock.
-- LibraryManager: Provides operations and manages bookes.
+- LibraryManager: Provides operations and manages books.

 ---